 Water Intrusion When It Rains

 Many properties are feeling the effects of the persisting heavy rainfall we recently have had on the South East Coast.
-Prolonged rainstorms cause many buildings to leak and see many kinds of situations from minor seepage issues to more distressing situations where below-ground living areas are an inch deep in water as well as overflowing lift pits, wet basements, leaking flat roofs and balconies.
+Prolonged rainstorms cause many buildings to leak and we see many kinds of situations from minor seepage issues to more distressing situations where below-ground living areas are several centimetres deep in water.
+A large number of multilevel buildings have overflowing lift pits, wet basements, car parks, and leaking roofs and balconies.

 Does Insurance Cover Water Intrusion?

 Based on conversations with some of our clients about whether a water intrusion damage is covered by insurance or not, highlights that there seems to be a grey area to navigate.
 Generally, insurance policies are designed to cover sudden and accidental damage, so they may only cover damage that has been caused by a sudden and unforeseeable weather event as a direct effect of wind, hail, storm and flash flood.
 (If you live in a flood-prone area, it is best to check with your insurance provider to find out if your property is covered.)

 This means that many insurance policies may not cover water damage as a result of water penetration by failing waterproofing that is caused over time due to normal rainfall because the damage should not be a result of a damage developed over time due to for example: